Ordina-JTech/fordintysa-ci/homepage/html/homepage.md

 ## ![jenkins-logo](images/jenkins.png) <span>Jenkins &mdash; Create your first Build Item</span>

 You're now at the main screen of Jenkins.
-Here it should show the list of projects that Jenkins can build.
+Here you usually see the list of projects contained in Jenkins, with some details about their last build status.

-The list is still empty, but not for long:
+Let's put something there:

   - Click on the link **Create new Item** (_Cre&euml;er nieuwe taken_)
   - Enter an appropriate item name (eg&ensp;`fordintysa`)
   - Select the box **Maven Build** (_Bouw een Maven item_) and click **OK**.

-The item is now created, and we can configure it further.
+_The item is now created, and we can configure it further._

 ## ![jenkins-logo](images/jenkins.png) <span>Jenkins &mdash; Configure a Build Item</span>